boyac/boyac/README.md

 ### Hi there 👋

-I'm Boya Chiou, a portfolio manager focused on capital market
+I'm Boya Chiou, a quantamental portfolio manager focused on everything lucrative

 <!--
 **boyac/boyac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.